fuzzylogicxx/fuzzylogic/posts/images-many-ways.md

 ---
 title: "Images on the web: collecting and demystifying the options"
-description: In 2020 there are a lot of different ways to handle including an image on a web page.
-In this post I step through each option and describe where it is appropriate.
+description: In 2020 there are a brain-frazzling number of different ways to render an image on a web page.
+In this post I step through them, how they have evolved, and where they are appropriate.
 date: 2020-12-09 11:30:00
 tags:
   - entry